lokeshcl/aetna-rag/README.md

 -    Builds a LangChain ConversationalRetrievalChain for RAG with chat history, optionally including a re-ranking step."""

 ### 4. app.py
-This will be your main application file.
+This will be the main application file.
     - 1. Download PDF
     - 2. Extract Text
     - 3. Chunk Text